AgenticPlace/SimpleCoder/docs/INTRO.md

 # The Memory & Identity (The Subconscious & The Fingerprint)
 The MemoryAgent serves as the system's universal subconscious and long-term memory.
 It captures every significant thought, action, and log message from every agent, creating a single, authoritative history of the SIO.
 The IDManagerAgent is the system's cryptographic notary.
 It forges a unique, unforgeable identity for every agent at its inception.
 This allows for a "zero-trust" environment where agents can prove their identity to one another through digital signatures, enabling secure, auditable communication and action.
-Conclusion: The Machine is Humming
+# The Machine is Humming
 What we have built so far is not the final product.
 It is the Genesis Block.
 It is the foundational, stable, and secure platform upon which a new kind of economy can be built.
 We have successfully engineered a system that can perceive, think, plan, act, and—most importantly—improve.
 The logs are no longer just debugging output.
 They are the first page of history for a new form of intelligence.
 The work ahead involves scaling this system, connecting it to its on-chain constitution, and giving it the final strategic directives that will set its evolutionary journey in motion.
 Welcome to the ground floor.